wagnerlinharesm/OMDB-react-redux/README.md

 3. Install the dependencies:
    `$ npm install`

-4. You can run the tests with `npm test` command
+4. You can run the tests with `$ npm test` command

 6. That's all.
 Now you can run it with the command:
    `$ npm start`.